 Fisheries management works best when there is good communication and working relations between officers, members and stakeholders.
-Full compliance with local fisheries regulation, UK and European legislation is the aim of the IFCA and it is best achieved through a continual working dialogue with the fishing community to ensure a good understanding of the issues involved in fisheries management.
-The Isles of Scilly IFCA works with the ethos that supporting the industry is the most sensible way to operate.
+Full compliance with local fisheries regulation, and UK legislation is the aim of the IFCA and it is best achieved through a continual working dialogue with the fishing community to ensure a good understanding of the issues involved in fisheries management.
+The Isles of Scilly IFCA works with the ethos that supporting and working closely with local fishermen is the most sensible way to operate.

 To ensure compliance, officers will undertake inspections and boardings in accordance with their delegated responsibilities and aim to inspect every licensed fishing vessel in the district at least once each year.
-Quayside inspections of landings and stored shellfish will also be undertaken.
+Our work will include investigation of shellfish landed on the mainland.
 The Code of Conduct for Inspections is available on the IFCA web site.
-We will engage with the National process and objectives for the installation of iVMS on vessels between 9m and 12m.
-We will provide support for those local boats within these dimensions ensuring that there is appropriate communication and co-ordination.
+We are prepared and ready to undertake any additional enforcement measures as necessary.